 Her toes were actually starting to shake a bit, precariously balanced on the grips below.
-She told herself it wasn’t because she was out of shape, but rather that she wasn’t used to standing like this.
-She had never done this, and the muscles required to do so just weren’t up to the task yet.
+She told herself it wasn’t because she was out of shape, but rather because she wasn’t used to standing like this.
+She had never done this before, and the muscles required to do so just weren’t up to the task yet.
 Looking up and around, she didn’t see any other place to put her left hand that was within reach.
 There was a grip above and to the right, but she would never reach it without making another push up to the left.

 “There’s nothing there,” she grimaced, frustrated.

 “Are you sure?”
 Levi purred.
 “Nothing at all that you can grab that’s within reach?”